 - Avoid the sun at mid-day during the sun’s strongest times.
 This will help you to avoid sunburns and suntans that can cause skin damage

 - Wear sunscreen regularly.
 Sunscreen does not filter out harmful UV radiation, however, they do aid in overall protection from the sun.
 Try to use a broad-spectrum sunscreen with an SPF of at least 30.

 - Cover up a little more.
 Ensure that you wear clothing that protects as much of your skin as comfortably possible.
 Protect your head by wearing a cap or broad-brimmed hat and your eyes with sunglasses.
 This will decrease the risk of skin cell damage from overexposure.

 - Try to avoid tanning lamps and beds.
 There are so many skin-friendly options on the market to achieve the beautiful golden tan you desire.
 Tanning beds and lamps emit UV rays that can be harmful to your skin cells.

 - Get to know your skin.
 Being familiar with the moles and growths on your body will help you keep track of any changes that may occur in them.
 Consistently examining your body, with the help of a mirror, to keep track of any changes in your skin or new moles that may develop.
 Make sure you check your face, neck, ears and scalp.
 Examine your chest and the tops of the hands and feet as these are the areas that are exposed to the most sun.

 What treatments are available for melanoma?

-At Cranford House Plastic Surgery multiple treatments are available, such as cryotherapy, skin graft construction and skin flaps reconstruction.
+At Cranford House Plastic Surgery Adelaide, multiple treatments are available, such as cryotherapy, skin graft construction and skin flaps reconstruction to check and diagnose melanoma.
 Contact Cranford House Plastic Surgery on 0870700596 to book an appointment.